Choosing the right size boat anchor can depend on several things that we will cover in this section.

 - 22 lb anchor - for boats 35-42 ft in winds up to 30 mph.
 These boats also usually always have the anchors mounted on the bow with an anchor windlass, anchor roller, or manual roller, etc.

-If you have any questions about choosing the right size boat anchor, feel free to contact us via e-mail, or by phone.
+If you have any questions about choosing the right size boat anchor, feel free to contact us via e-mail.

 Comments will be approved before showing up.